(Status: 09.06.2021, last modification no. I.6.5)

 Commercial Register: Kleve Local Court – HRB 13611

 (hereinafter referred to as „Organizer“).

 2. Scope / Contracting parties

-2.3.
+2.2.
 These General Terms and Conditions (hereinafter referred to as “GTC”) apply to the relationship between the buyer of a ticket (hereinafter referred to as “Parookavile Citizen” or “Citizen”) and the Organizer.
-To the extent general terms and conditions of sub-contractors apply and if the content thereof conflicts with those of PAROOKAVILLE GmbH, the GTC of PAROOKAVILLE GmbH shall prevail.
+To the extent general terms and conditions of contractors of the Organizer apply and if the content thereof conflicts with those of the Organizer, the GTC of the Organizer shall prevail.

 By buying a ticket a Citizen concludes an event contract and acquires the right to visit the event.
 By booking a parking space a Citizen enters into a lease for a parking space.
 When booking a locker a Citizen enters into a lease for a locker (hereinafter referred to as “Locker”).